Stassi Schroeder & Beau Clark Pack On The PDA In The Ocean On Hawaiian Vacay

 “I love seeing you two.
 You both seem so genuinely happy,” wrote a fan.

 “Aww you look so happy!
-I’m so happy you finally found a good guy!!” added another.
+I’m so happy you finally found a good guy!!” added a second.

 “OBSESSED with you two!!!” chimed in a third Instagram user.